Tax Refund social media Scams

 In the next steps the scammers ask you for other details that they would need to commit identity theft or other kinds of fraud.

-While we do need to verify your identity to prevent fraud, we never ask new customers to provide this kind of information through an online form.
+While we do need to verify your identity to prevent fraud, of course.
+However, we never ask new customers to provide this kind of information through an online form.

 Finally the form shows the amount of your refund, which we do not display online anywhere.